GladiatorGeneral/aegis-civics-redo/USAMIND/README.md

 **USAMIND** (United States AI Mind) is a civic intelligence platform that blends AI-assisted analysis, leadership directories, and holographic UI to make government data accessible, transparent, and understandable for every citizen.

+**Implementation roadmap:** See `docs/usamind-tasklist.md` for the current end-to-end task list and deployment steps for neural agents, data plane, and orchestration.

 ### Key Features

 - **🧠 Quantum-Inspired AI** - Predictive vote analysis using neural network patterns